7 labor leaders on how COVID-19 has given the labor movement new urgency

 We are working on building a state-of-the-art contact tracing program, which is very difficult in this context because, again, you have people going to work every day on buses.
 And then [we’re] also working on [getting] support for people who test positive, to be able to provide housing and food and, if possible, some form of income support.
 Farmworkers do not have paid vacation or sick leave.
 Even in this context, even under the threat of death from the virus, people still are afraid to be tested because they [could be] sidelined for at least two weeks—and that is not something you can take in farm work because you don’t have enough money in the bank.

 The pandemic has exposed any number of already long-existing inequities in American society.
 Farmworkers are workers whose labor is deemed essential, but whose lives have been treated as expendable for generations.
 We can’t function without food.
 We owe them, when we get out of this.
-We need some kind of GI bill for low wage workers so that we can thank the people we asked to make the greatest sacrifice.
+We need some kind of GI bill for low-wage workers so that we can thank the people we asked to make the greatest sacrifice.

 More from Fast Company’s Shape of Tomorrow series: